fluencelabs/docs/docs/build-mvm/quickstarts/connecting_to_the_world.md

 ```

 Alright, we got what we wanted but maybe not quite in the format we wanted.
 Go ahead and clean things things up to your hearts content.
-Make sure you re-build the project after every change so you are loading the most recent Wasmm modules into the REPL.
+Make sure you re-build the project after every change so you are loading the most recent Wasm modules into the REPL.

 **Payment, deploy once we have it.**